 Friends.
-Valentine’s Day is next week.
-Get the picture?
-Thankfully, there’s a big beautiful weekend between now and then—plenty of time to make a few of these fabulous homemade treats and sweets!
+Valentine’s Day is right around the corner.
+Thankfully, we have several big, beautiful weekends between now and then—plenty of time to make fabulous homemade treats and sweets!

 Mini Pies in a Jar Lid

-CreatedByDiane.com offers this Mason Jar Lid Mini Pies complete tutorial with photos that will have you turning out dozens of these small pies in no time at all.
+Go to MennoniteGirlsCanCook.ca for recipes and a complete tutorial.
+You’ll be turning out dozens of these small pies in no time at all.

 Mini Lava Cakes